All Episodes

 He has also advised Europe not to reduce spending, not to cut spending.

-And the ChICOMs, Obama craves the Chicoms.
+And the CHICOMs, Obama craves the CHICOMs.

-Obama loves the Chiks.
+Obama loves the Chi-Coms.

 Obama's been pointing to China with lesson after lesson after lesson that we could learn.